urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-where the **TYPE** may be any type
+- **a** May be of any type and may be a pointer, scalar or array value,
+  or a dummy procedure.

 ### **Description**

+  **present**(3f) can be used in a procedure to determine if an optional
+  dummy argument was present on the current call to the procedure.

-Determines whether an optional dummy argument is present.
+  When an argument is not present when the current procedure is invoked,
+  you may only pass it as an optional argument to another procedure or
+  pass it as an argument to PRESENT.

 ### **Options**

 - **a**
-  : May be of any type and may be a pointer, scalar or array value,
-  or a dummy procedure.
-It shall be the name of an optional dummy
+  : the name of an optional dummy argument accessible within the current
-  argument accessible within the current subroutine or function.
+  subroutine or function.

 ### **Result**

-Returns either _.true._ if the optional argument **a** is present,
+  Returns _.true._ if the optional argument **a** is present (was passed
-or _.false._ otherwise.
+  on the call to the procedure) , or _.false._ otherwise.

 ### **Examples**